Preservation Partnership

 Since my move to Yalaha, Florida, I have been swamped with illustration and teaching work.
 I haven’t had a whole like of time to get out with my sketchbook and discover what Yalaha has to offer inn terms of sketching opportunities.

-KC Cali, an artist from Orlando came up to Yalaha for a mini sketch crawl.
+KC Cali, an artist from Orlando came up to Lake County for a mini sketch crawl.
+I discovered during my visits to help my friend Stella P. Arbelaéz Tascón with her installation work.
 The Yalaha Bakery won the lottery as the best option for a sketch, coffee and pastry.
-The bakery is Yalaha’s only tourist attraction, other than the multi flavored moonshine available next door.

 It was a super foggy morning.
 I thought it was raining at first when I stepped outside for my morning walk.
 I heard drops intermittently splashing to the ground.
 It wasn’t rain, but the dew dropping from the branches from the thick fog’s condensation.
 Such pea soup morning fog is a new experience for me.

 On the morning my mother died I was 10.
 My father told me the news as I was getting ready for school.
 I didn’t cry.
 I disappeared into the bathroom and stared at myself in the mirror, numb.
 I decided I should go about my day as if nothing had happened.
 I always walked to school with a friend down the street.
 On that morning, his grandmother had made apple strudel.
 She gave me a warm freshly baked slice and said to me in her thick German accent, that she had heard about my mother and was so sorry.
 I took a bite of the strudel which was delicious.
 At that point I lost my composure and broke down and cried.
 She held me close, she was round, soft and enveloped me.
 When I recovered, my friend and I walked to school.
 At school, some kid told me that his father, who worked at the hospital, knew my mother had died long before I found out.
 What was the point in telling me that?
-I ghost walked through classes.
+I drifted from class to class like a ghost.

 It was a relaxing morning of conversation and sketching which left me feeling refreshed.
 Sketching is usually a very solitary experience but being able to share that experience, even sharing something as simple as a pencil is thrilling.
 Life can be overwhelming at times, but taking the time to create, and learn from another artists life experiences, does ease the burden.